dnschneid/crouton/README.md

      your chroot will not be decryptable.
 That's kind of the point, of course.

 ### Hey now, Ubuntu 12.04 is pretty old; I'm young and hip
-  1. The `-r` parameter specifies which distro you want to use.
+  1. The `-r` parameter specifies which distro release you want to use.
   2. Run `sh -e ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.